arnonzilca/arnonzilca.github.io/_posts/2015-06-18-undefined-behaviour.md

 I figured that if stl's queue throws an exception for such a case, then it will be thrown through my SafeQueue which is good enough.
-However, if it doesn't, I have a real problem since while a single thread using a queue can call `empty()` and be sure that the queue is indeed empty after the call, in multi-threaded environment the moment the `empty()` method returns with an answers, this answer does not qualify anymore and might be wrong (imagine a context switch right after `empty()` returns).
+However, if it doesn't, I have a real problem since while a single thread using a queue can call `empty()` and be sure that the queue is indeed empty after the call, in multi-threaded environment the moment the `empty()` method returns with an answer, this answer does not qualify anymore and might be wrong (imagine a context switch right after `empty()` returns).